gtomchuk2005/gtomchuk2005/README.md

 # :postbox: About Me
 My name is Greg and I am currently studying Computer Science!

 I have been interested in coding since high school.
-It began taking AP CSA which taught me the basics of Java, and from there I began self-studying Python, web development, and databases.
+It began with taking AP CSA which taught me the basics of Java, and from there I began self-studying Python, web development, and databases.
 I am now studying to achieve a Computer Science degree.

 ### :briefcase: Credentials